qlero/market_data_extraction_tool/README.md

 It is not active.
 You can activate it by removing the # in front of it.

 Update on May 11th, 2019:
-1. Clarification of all the comments in market_extraction_tool.py
+1. Clarified each comments in market_extraction_tool.py
-2. Implementation of concurrency for a faster run
+2. Implemented concurrency for a faster run
-3. Update of the README.md to reflect changes
+3. Updated the README.md to reflect changes

+Update on June 3rd, 2019:
+1. Patched the short_term_analysis() function: It would crash when searching for an folder containing intraday data that does not exist
+2. Clarified/simplified the error messaging when the program checks for unexisting folders
+3. Patched the extraction of Option data: Yahoo seems to throttle requests, added a time.sleep(60) after 10 company requests
+4. Updated the README.md to reflect changes